February 12, 2020 Michael Mayday

 Webinars are powerful lead generation tools that capture attendee interest and give marketers the insights they need to what audiences genuinely want.
 But webinars are only one part of the audience’s content journey.
 With the right eye and the right tools, scrappy marketers can use webinars to craft unified digital experiences that audiences love.

 To see how marketers can use webinars to push digital experiences forward, we asked some of the smartest people we know: our #Webinerd community.
 Here’s what they had to say about transforming basic webinar marketing into captivating digital experiences:

 Use Webinars for Podcasts, Branded Series and More

 With the right vision, webinars can be more than webinars.
-One webinerd said that, since podcasts are so popular right now, they’re using the ON24 Digital Experience Platform to create and record short live video podcasts.
+One webinerd said that, since podcasts are so popular right now, they’re using the ON24 platform to create and record short live video podcasts.
 With these recordings in hand, they can then extract the audio and share it across multiple podcast platforms.

 Podcasts are great, but there’s a lot to be said for running a great webinar series as well.
 One webinerd said their organization is testing out a “webinar-a-week” program for its major product line and will use simulive webinars to run the same lead generation or thought leadership webinar throughout the month.
 It’s a great way to kickstart a simple webinar series, test post-webinar engagement tools like surveys and polls and — as this webinerd points out — make the most out of limited speaker time.